MSA Brolga (1102): Royal Australian Navy

 Around the same time, the RAN was looking for civilian vessels to lease under the Craft of Opportunity Program (COOP).
 The COOP sought to acquire testbed vessels for minesweeping equipment which could also be used as auxiliary minesweepers to bridge the capability gap between the Ton and Bay classes.
 The RAN arranged to purchase Lumen from the Department of Transport, with the ship entering naval service as MSA Brolga (taking the name used by a World War I auxiliary minesweeper) on 10 February 1988, in a handover ceremony at HMAS Moreton in Brisbane.

 Brolga was assigned to the mine warfare base at HMAS Waterhen.
 In minesweeping configuration, Brolga could be fitted with a Klein Type 590 towed sidescan sonar array, a Mini-Dyad magnetic influence sweep array, an AMASS influence sweep array, and mechanical minesweeping gear.
 The ship was not armed while in naval service.

 During 1989, Brolga was used for testing of the Defence Science and Technology Organisation magnetic influence minesweep.
+In 1991, she sailed from Jervis Bay to Bass Strait to provide sonar and navigation support to clearance diving teams involved in the search and recovery of a RAAF Boeing 707 that crashed during a training exercise.

 Brolga was briefly deployed to Bougainville from 3 August to 13 September 1999, in support of the Peace Monitoring Group (PMG) deployed following the end of the Bougainville Civil War in 1998.
 A second and longer deployment with the PMG commenced in September 2000.
 Although the ship remained on station for seven months, returning to Sydney on 13 March 2001, personnel were rotated to and from the ship frequently.
 Activities during the PMG deployments included the transportation of patrol groups and monitoring teams around Bougainville and the surrounding islands, along with peacekeeping patrols and community engagements.

 In 2001, Bronga participated in the Australia-United States combined operations exercise Operation Tandem Thrust.

 After the Huon-class minehunters finished entering service in 2002, Brolga was no longer required by the RAN and was marked for disposal.
 The ship was sold into private hands at auction in late 2003, with a sale price of A$255,000.